Marc Guéhi

-Guéhi came through the youth system at Chelsea before spending two seasons on loan at Swansea City.
-He joined Crystal Palace in July 2021, becoming the club's third most expensive signing.
-He has represented England at youth level and was a regular starter in the 2017 FIFA U-17 World Cup winning squad.
+Guéhi came through the youth system at Chelsea and made his first-team debut in 2019 before spending a season and a half on loan at Swansea City.
+He joined Crystal Palace in 2021 for £18 million, becoming the club's third most expensive signing.
+He has gone on to make over 150 appearances for the club, as well as captaining them to both the FA Cup and Community Shield in 2025.

+Born in the Ivory Coast, Guéhi has represented England at youth level and was a key part of the 2017 FIFA U-17 World Cup winning squad.
+He made his debut for the senior team in 2022, and was a starting member of the squad that were runners-up at UEFA Euro 2024.

 Early life

-Guéhi was born in Abidjan, Ivory Coast, and moved with his family to London, England, at one year of age.
+Addji Keaninkin Marc-Israel Guéhi was born on 13 July 2000 in Abidjan, Ivory Coast, and moved with his family to Lewisham, London, England, at the age of one.
+He attended St George's Church of England School in Gravesend, Kent.
 His father was a minister of a local church, meaning his childhood often focused on religion and education over football.
 He began playing in the Cray Wanderers youth system aged six and was coached by a scout from Premier League club Chelsea.
 After two years with the non-League club, he signed for Chelsea and progressed through the academy.

 Club career

 Chelsea

 Progressing through the youth ranks, Guéhi regularly featured for the under-18s during their treble-winning campaign in 2017.
 In September 2017, he signed his first professional contract, for three years.
 The following season, he helped the under-18s win a quadruple and reach the final of the UEFA Youth League.

 On 12 May 2019, Guéhi was named in a Premier League squad for the first time as a substitute in a 0–0 draw away to Leicester City.
 He featured as an unused substitute a further three times during the 2019–20 season.
 On 17 September, he was an unused substitute in a 1–0 defeat to Valencia in the UEFA Champions League.
 The following week, he made his professional debut in a 7–1 win against Grimsby Town in the EFL Cup third round.
-His second and final appearance for the club came in a 2–1 defeat to Manchester United in the Fourth Round on 30 October.
+His second and final appearance for the club came in a 2–1 defeat to Manchester United in the fourth round on 30 October.